wthrowe/rfcs/text/0000-osstring-string-interface.md

 # Unresolved questions

-The correct behavior of `split` or `matches` with a pattern that matches the empty string is not clear.
-Possibilities include:
+The correct behavior of `split`, `matches`, and similar functions with a pattern that matches the empty string is not clear.
+Possibilities
+include:

 * panic
 * match on "character boundaries", probably defined as the ends of the